 Are there any costs for me to TNR outdoor cats?

 While the ARL, unfortunately, cannot subsidize veterinary costs for all outdoor cats in Berks County, we are able to help people get a handle on a community cat colony in their neighborhood.
 We are very fortunate to have many community partners working together to help the community handle the outdoor cat crisis.
 For people in certain zip codes (19601 through 19612), the Humane Society of Berks County offers free sterilization of community cats at No Nonsense Neutering through a generous grant.
-If you do not reside in one of those area codes, you can still contact No Nonsense Neutering or the Fairchild Foundation; both offer low-cost sterilization clinics for outdoor community cats.
+If you do not reside in one of those area codes, you can still contact us, No Nonsense Neutering or the Fairchild Foundation; all offer low-cost sterilization clinics for outdoor community cats.
 You may also contact your municipal leaders and ask if they offer financial assistance to help you with an outdoor colony of cats.

 Please know that while you are under no obligation to do anything to help these cats, ignoring the problem will only lead to the cats continuing to reproduce, which will only lead to more cats.
 Very rarely will the cats move onto another location when they are receiving food, water and shelter in an area that they consider to be “home.”